aygoun/classroom/README.md

-# classroom
+# Classroom

-Platform to list people
+Website developed to list your classmate before going back to school in the summer.
+Used by many students in my high school.